-\subsection{The Planets}
+\subsection{The planets}

-Formation of the Oort Cloud requires the presence of wide-orbit giant planets like the Ice Giants found in the Solar System \citep{1980Icar...42..406F, 1987AJ.....94.1330D} since their relatively large gravitational influence allows the eccentricities of asteroids to reach $e\gtrsim0.999$ within $10$ Myr \citep{2004ASPC..323..371D}.
-At apoastron, these high-$e$ asteroids then experience the effect of the Galactic and/or cluster tides \citep{1987AJ.....94.1330D}.
-These external forces change the asteroid's eccentricity, $e$, in a random walk, and can detach the asteroid from the planetary regions.
+The formation of the Oort Cloud requires the presence of wide-orbit giant planets such as the Ice Giants found in the Solar System \citep{1980Icar...42..406F, 1987AJ.....94.1330D} since their relatively large gravitational influence allows the eccentricities of asteroids to reach $e\gtrsim0.999$ within $10$ Myr \citep{2004ASPC..323..371D}.
+At apoastron, these high-$e$ asteroids experience the effect of Galactic and/or cluster tides \citep{1987AJ.....94.1330D}.
+These external forces change the asteroid's eccentricity, $e$, in a random walk and can detach the asteroid from the planetary regions.
 Once detached, the asteroids cease to receive planetary kicks and change their orbits only through the external field.
-Without this mechanism, the asteroids would eject from the system altogether \citep{1986Icar...65...13H}.
+Without this mechanism, the asteroids would be ejected from the system altogether \citep{1986Icar...65...13H}.
 Over secular timescales of $\mathcal{O}(10^{8}$ yr) \citep{2024MNRAS.527.3054H}, weak tidal torques gradually circularise these orbits, ultimately leading to the formation of the Oort Cloud.
-From this procedure, it is clear that planets play a crucial role in forming an Oort Cloud.
+This procedure shows that planets play a crucial role in forming an Oort Cloud.